 ATV projects must align with the long-range goals and objectives of 2016-2025 statewide trails plan, entitled Oregon Trails 2016: A Vision For The Future, as well as the current Statewide Comprehensive Outdoor Recreation Plan (SCORP).

 Applications for Operations & Maintenance, Law Enforcement, and Acquisition projects are reviewed in the February ATV Grants meeting.
-Applications for Development, Planning, Acquisition, Safety Education, and EMS projects are reviewed at the April ATV Grants meeting.
+Applications for Development, Planning, Acquisition, and EMS projects are reviewed at the April ATV Grants meeting.

 Examples of eligible projects include:

 Operation and maintenance – Operating and maintaining OHV trails and facilities.
 Operating projects include employees, trail patrols, camp hosts or trail volunteers.
 Maintenance projects include services and projects for keeping up OHV trails and facilities.